darkirbyy/livror/README.md

 To increment the version, use `symfony console bizkit:versioning:increment`.

+By default in dev environment, the HTTP request to Steam API is mocked with dummy data.
+To prevent this, comment the line `when@dev: *test` in `config/services.yaml`.

 ## Deploy

 A workflow to build and deploy the application is preconfigured.